-Morse Code Audio
+Morse Code Numbers

-The pattern behind the numbers
+The systematic pattern

-Morse numbers are beautifully systematic.
-Start at 1 =.----: one dot followed by four dashes.
-Each step up swaps one more dash for a dot — 2 = ..---, 3 = ...--, 4 = ....- — until 5 = ....., all dots.
-From 6 the dashes return from the front: 6 = -...., climbing to 9 = ----. and 0 = -----, five dashes.
-Once you see the sweep, the whole set is easy to recall.
+In International Morse, numbers are beautifully regular.
+Start at 1 = .----: one dot followed by four dashes.
+Each step up swaps one more dash for a dot — 2 = ..---,3 = ...--, 4 = ....- — until 5 = ....., all dots.
+From 6 the pattern reverses, adding dashes back from the front: 6 = -.... up to0 = -----, five dashes.
+Once you see the symmetry, the set is simple to remember.
+This logical structure was intentional; the designers of Morse code made numbers easy to learn by grouping them into two logical halves.

-Using numbers in messages
+Using numbers in Morse

 Frequently asked questions